clacroix0/CFIDataClean/README.md

 1. Complete any required project-code crosswalk.
 For legacy projects, the post-crosswalk run should be the primary cleaning review.
 2. Select the Access database.
 CFI DataClean detects available measurement periods and fills the current and previous period settings when possible.
 3. Review the run options, including thresholds, period scope, height protocol, woodland species, and regeneration rules.
-Project-manual and AI guidance are optional.
 4. Click **Run**.
 The application checks a temporary database copy and creates an Excel workbook plus a text run log.
 5. Begin with the workbook Summary and red tabs.
 Review the supporting context and run the supplied verification SQL in Access when useful.
 6. Update the source database only after the field record or project guidance confirms the correction.